alu0101056944/imagosproject/docs/design_changes.md

 ## Atlas @activeRadiography

 It is not needed because the active radiography can be obtained from the active age and gender and there is no need to keep a reference on the atlas class.

+## Composition on DSLComparison

+DSLComparison now uses a DSLAtlas and a DSLRadiography to avoid duplication and to reduce spec files.

+## DSLComparison loadAtlas method no longer needed

+## DSLComparison now has <code>name</code> method.
+It is necessary for compatibility with DSLAtlas but it was not reflected on the initial design.

+## DSLComparison now has <code>add</code> method.
+It is necessary for compatibility with DSLAtlas but it was not reflected on the initial design.

+## DSLComparison does not need to implement the loadAtlas method, because it simply calls the equivalent DSAtlas method when in it's context

+## DSLComparison no longer uses comparison related class, but the task itself of comparison is given to the Atlas class.

+## Atlas now provides a next method and a reset method to allow dsl comparisons to move from one atlas radiography to the next.